craftercms/docs/source/.new-ia/by-role/site-admin/plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install a plugin using the install plugin REST API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Another way to install a plugin from the Crafter CMS marketplace is by using the install plugin REST API.
+Another way to install a plugin from the CrafterCMS marketplace is by using the install plugin REST API.

 For more information on the API, see :studio_swagger_url:`#/marketplace/installPlugin`